gabrielStanovsky/scheduled_rc/README.md

 1. Install packages:
 `pip install -r requirements.txt`

 2. Setup a users file, see example [here](data/example_users.json).
-This maps between a user nick name of your choice to their RC id (I couldn't figure out how to do this reliably through the API).
+This maps from a user nickname of your choice to their RC id (I couldn't figure out how to do this reliably through the API).

 ## Usage
 1. Put your messages along with intended send time in a message file.
 See example [here](data/example_messages.json).